wl4g/webconsole/README.md

-# xcloud-webconsole
+# XCloud WebConsole
-A lightweight enterprise Web Console, supporting SSH2/Telnet protocol, etc
+A lightweight enterprise Web Console terminal, supporting SSH2/(RDP/RFB/Telnet) protocol, etc

 ### Features
 - It is designed as a native JavaScript class library, which can be easily integrated with React/Vue/AngularJS and other frameworks